Reuh/candran/README.md

 rewriteErrors = true -- True to enable error rewriting when loading code using the helper functions.
 Will wrap the whole code in a xpcall().
 ```

+You can change these values in the table `candran.default`.

 There are also a few function-specific options available, see the associated functions documentation for more information.

 ### Compiling the library